jet/equinox/README.md

 4. Run the standard TodoMvc frontend against your locally-hosted, fresh backend (See generated `readme.md` for more details)
     - Todo App: https://www.todobackend.com/client/index.html?https://localhost:5001/todos
     - Run individual specs: https://www.todobackend.com/specs/index.html?https://localhost:5001/todos

+### Spin up a [TodoBackend](https://www.todobackend.com/) app with C# code

+While Equinox is implemented in F#, and F# is a great fit for writing event-sourced domain models, [the APIs are not F#-specific](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/component-design-guidelines); there's a [C# edition of the template](https://github.com/jet/dotnet-templates/tree/master/equinox-web-csharp).
+The instructions are identical to the rest, but you need to use the `eqxwebcs` template instead of `eqxweb`.

 ### Store data in [EventStore](https://eventstore.org)